 Words finally penetrated through my lethargic mind.
 "Mommy, I think I broke my arm", the oldest said softly.
 Broke her arm?
 What is she speaking of?
 It started coming back to me, creeping ever so slowly into my confusion.

-Dear God, we were in an accident!
+Dear God, we were in a crash!
 I knew it had to be terrible, there's no way we couldn't be hurt after a crash like that.
 Her voice was trembling as she stated again, "Mommy, I think I broke my arm."
 I thought I knew how strong I was until I heard the pain in my children's voices.

 I turned my head towards her voice and my movement seemed unusually delayed.
 There was only darkness with a white light in the upper left corner of my vision when rotating my head to the right.
 Why couldn't I see them?
 I knew my eyes were open, I had just been looking at grass.